shuttle-hq/shuttle-deploy-action/README.md

 # Shuttle Deploy Action

-This action automates the deployment of a Rust project to [Shuttle](https://www.shuttle.rs/).
+This action automates the deployment of a Rust project to [Shuttle](https://www.shuttle.dev/).
 This action deploys the project to Shuttle, which builds it and hosts it.

 Note that you need to have created a project on Shuttle before you can deploy to it.
-This action will NOT create a new project for you.
-You can see the documentation on how to create a project [here](https://docs.shuttle.rs/introduction/quick-start).
+Provide the project ID in the inputs.

 **Shuttle Secrets** are being saved from previous deployments, therefore, they may be omitted for future deployments.
 The choice is yours, whether you prefer to add **Shuttle Secrets** with a manual deployment, or in a continuous way using the `secrets` input of this action.